Are High School Diplomas Worth It?

 However, for all the wage, labor market, and higher education differences there are between GED holders and diploma holders, there are just as stark differences in all areas between GED holders and high school dropouts who did not attain a GED.
 Hence, the difference between a high school graduate and a non-credentialed high school dropout is enormous.

 If you have dropped out of high school and are trying to figure out what to do, these remarkable differences that stay consistent throughout life (National Bureau of Economic Research), should clearly point you in the direction of pursuing a high school diploma.

-Maybe the traditional school model didn’t work for you.
+Maybe the traditional school model didn't work for you.
 Good news!
-You now have the choice to get an high schools diploma, online.
+You now have the choice to get a high school diploma online.
 Discover The 50 Best Online High School Diploma Programs.